 Camilleri notes that:

 Market segmentation is the first move any brand should make when determining a desired target market.
 Why?
-Because the very nature and function of market segmentation is to allow you to create those legitimate, relevant and ultra-precise audience segments who are the perfect match for your brand.
+Because the very nature and function of market segmentation is to allow you to create those legitimate, relevant and ultra-precise audience segments that are the perfect match for your brand.

 You might be thinking, accurate market segmentation seems tough.
 Which it can be.
 However, with the help of a well-structured marketing strategy, the right tools, big data and the array of actionable insights that this data provides, anything is possible.
 We’ll touch on the topic of big data later on.